n0-computer/iroh-blobs/README.md

 - **Link:** a 32 byte blake3 hash of a blob.

-- **Collection:** any blob that contains links.
-The simplest collection is just an array of 32 byte blake3 hashes.
+- **HashSeq:** a blob that contains a sequence of links.
+Its size is a multiple of 32.

 - **Provider:** The side that provides data and answers requests.
 Providers wait for incoming requests from Requests.